How Much Is a Typical Buyer Rebate?

 A typical buyer rebate is between 1% and 2.25% of the purchase price of the home you're buying.
 The actual number depends on the amount of money spent on the home, but in most cases, realtors will credit between a third and two-thirds of their commission to the buyer if they choose to offer a rebate.

-Buyers' rebates are negotiable, so you might have to get the rebate you want by asking.
-The easiest way to get a home buyer rebate is to work with a real estate agent known for offering rebates.
+To negotiate a home buyer rebate, work with a real estate agent known for offering rebates.
 However, that's not always doable, especially if you're dealing with a market that has high demand.

 If you want to work with an agent who doesn't usually offer them, simply ask if you could get a rebate from them if you agree to work with them.
 If you ask nicely and show them your preapproval, you might get what you want.

-Believe it or not, offering a realtor rebate isn't legal in all states.
+Realtor rebates are not legal in all states.
 Some states view rebates as an unfair advantage or a potential threat to the industry.
 As a result, there's resistance to the movement.
 Many states, including Alabama, Louisiana, and Missouri, have outlawed the practice.
-But in most states, buyer rebates are encouraged as a way to bring about more competition that is beneficial to consumers.
+However, in most states, buyer rebates are encouraged as a way to bring about more competition that is beneficial to consumers.

 If you aren't sure whether realtor rebates are legal in your state, it's a good idea to check out what online legal sites say about your state.